kampersanda/consistent_weighted_sampling/README.md

 - `-o` indicates the output file name of the search results.
 - `-b` indicates the lowest *b* bits to be used.
 - `-d` indicates the dimension of CWS vectors to be used.
-- `-k` indicates the top-k value to be searched.
+- `-k` indicates the top-k parameter to be searched.

 As a result, there should be the result file `news20/news20.scale_score.topk.8x64.txt`.